Wluper/matilda/README.md

 ### Running the Front End

 Simply double click on `gui/index.html` for the main LIDA app, and on `gui/admin.html` for the inter-annotator disagreement resolution page.

 ## Adding Custom Labels

+### LIDA Main Tool
 All configuration changes that you may wish to make to LIDA can be done in the file `server/annotator_config.py`.
 This script contains a configuration dictionary that describes which labels will appear in LIDA's front end.

 You can currently add three different types of new labels to LIDA: